Learn-by-doing/bitstarter/README.md

 1. After you get these 2 things working, you have to go to [https://github.com/Learn-by-doing/bitstarter](https://github.com/Learn-by-doing/bitstarter) and fork the git repository using these instructions [https://help.github.com/articles/fork-a-repo/](https://help.github.com/articles/fork-a-repo/)

-2. navigate to your project directory and run ```npm install``` to install all the dependencies required by the project
+2. Navigate to your project directory and run `npm install` to install all the dependencies required by the project

-3.
-* Add a user to the __save_a_pet__ database with the same name.
+3. Add a user to the __save_a_pet__ database with the same name.
 Sample SQL statement to do this:
 ```sql
 CREATE USER 'bitstarter'@'localhost' IDENTIFIED BY  'password';